CodeYourFuture/CYF-Cloud-Module/.github/ISSUE_TEMPLATE/module-rewrite.md

 Module(s):
 Week(s):

-Rewriting a week in the curriculum will often involve updating different sections of the curriculum, including the backlog and workshops.
+Rewriting a week in the curriculum will often involve updating different sections of the curriculum, including the coursework and workshops.
 You can use this issue to organise the different changes in the curriculum content for a week at CYF.

 ## Prep